 Arranging a visit to or from Oxford

-You can find a complete listing of outreach events going on in Oxford at the university's outreach calendar and a complete list of Oxford and Cambridge events at the Oxford and Cambridge Collaborative Outreach Network.
+To be notified of upcoming Mathematics outreach events, join our mailing list here.
+You can find a list of outreach events going on in Oxford at the university's outreach calendar and a complete list of Oxford and Cambridge events at the Oxford and Cambridge Collaborative Outreach Network.

 Other websites and resources

 Adventures with Complex Numbers

 Adventures with Complex Numbers is designed to give a first introductory taste of one of the fascinating mathematical topics you can discover by choosing to study Further Maths at A-level.
 Developed by the University of Oxford and the University of Cambridge, we hope that it inspires you to think about studying Further Maths.

 UKMT Intermediate Challenge

 The Intermediate Challenge is aimed at pupils in Year 11 or below in England and Wales, Year 12 or below in Northern Ireland and S4 or below in Scotland.
 The top 40% of students nationally receive a gold, silver or bronze certificate in the ratio 1:2:3 and each institution receives a Best in School certificate.
 Around 500 of the highest scorers in each school year are invited to take part in the Intermediate Mathematical Olympiad papers: Cayley, Hamilton and Maclaurin for year 9, 10 and 11 and equivalent.
 A further 5,500 pupils from across all three year groups are invited to sit either the grey or pink European Kangaroo papers.
 High scoring students may be invited to participate in UKMT summer schools.